 Hair is one of the main aspects of our appearance and the conversation around what it means with regards to beauty standards has been going on for a while.
 While we all give different degrees of importance to our hair, be it for personal reasons or due to cultural/religious significance, there is a general aura of importance around it too.
-‘Can black people get lice’ is a question that arises from the same place.
+‘Can black people get lice’ is a question that arises from the same place?

-The reason is because Black people have a different shape and texture of hair that makes it harder for lice to crawl and stick out longer.
+The reason is that Black people have a different shape and texture of hair that makes it harder for lice to crawl and stick out longer.
 Apart from that, black men tend to shave their heads quite often and black women routinely oil their hair, which helps keep the lice away.

 Regardless of the ratio for this being low, there is still a chance that if you are Black you can get lice.
 Being precautious is good for everyone, especially in this scenario.
 We meet people in public places all the time without realizing how close we are for lice to transfer.
-Of course there is no reason that thought would be in our minds continuously, but taking precautions where necessary can be.
+Of course, there is no reason that thought would be in our minds continuously, but taking precautions where necessary can be.

 Whenever you or someone you know with Black hair seems to be in a situation where they were exposed to someone else with lice, you will need to examine the hair just to be sure.
 Here is how you do it:

 - Start with wet hair if possible, it makes it easier to handle the hair.
 Part it in sections.

 - Fine-toothed combs are generally used wherever lice are concerned.
 Use one to comb through the hair, the steel teeth will pretty much get through any hair type.